 The autumn season is on its way, and with it comes more than cozy weather and pumpkin spice lattés.
 Fall is a peak season for many viral illnesses because, according to Harvard Medical School, the cold weather can suppress your immune system and increase your susceptibility to infections.

 When you inevitably get hit with a bad cold or other illness this season, and you feel tired, congested, sore, or nauseated, the last thing you want to do is trek to a doctor’s office or clinic and sit in a crowded waiting room to be seen.
-Fortunately, virtual healthcare services like Medisys On-Demand let you consult with a healthcare professional from the comfort of your home.
+Fortunately, virtual healthcare services like Akira by TELUS Health let you consult with a healthcare professional from the comfort of your home.

 Below we’ve looked at some health concerns and issues treated through virtual care: